joaopioner1/BegginerCodes_Csharp/README.md

 # Exercise_Csharp
-* Here I will put some exercises about C# programming languag.✍️
+* Here I will put some exercises about C# programming language.✍️